strong-type-systems/libregraphicsmeeting/current/2025/program/how_to_run_a_film_festival_on_libre_graphics.md

 ---
 labels: [toolbox, events]
 type: talk
-title: "How to run a film festival on Libre Graphics"
+title: "How to Run a Film Festival on Libre Graphics"
 hosts: [Marc]
 ---